top of page

 Common Income Splitting Strategies

-• Spousal RRSP contributions
+• Spousal RRSP contributions to shift future retirement income

-• Pension income splitting (age 65+)
+• Pension income splitting for eligible pension income (generally age 65+)

-• Prescribed-rate loans
+• Prescribed-rate loans to family members for investment purposes

-• Corporate dividend planning
+• Corporate dividend planning for business owners

 5. Claim All Eligible Investment Deductions